What do you want to learn?

 Many small businesses these days have sustainability as part of their core values.
 If this is the case with your business a priority might be eco-friendly packaging options.
 This goes a long way for many customers too, and can help with return business for customers who share their values with eco-friendly companies.

 If you have the budget, you can even showcase your brand using custom packaging.
-For example, providers like Packlane, Arka, and Noissue offer customizable boxes and poly mailers that let you incorporate your logo, colors, and imagery for a branded shipping experience.
+For example, providers like Packlane, Arka, and Noissue offer customizable boxes and poly mailers that let you incorporate your logo, colours, and imagery for a branded shipping experience.
 While this is a more expensive option than plain packaging, it can help keep your brand top-of-mind and leave a lasting impression on your customers.

 What are your average package dimensions?